ivandevp/Book/chapter-2.md

 body {
   padding-top: 60px;
 }

+.container {
+  max-width: 600px;
+}
 ```

 Pretty simple for now.
-We are just adding a bit of padding to the body of our layout so that our content doesn't show up underneath the navigation.
+We're just adding a bit of padding to the body of our layout so that our content doesn't show up underneath the navigation.
 Now, let's restart our server and take a look at our home page.

 <img src="http://cl.ly/image/020q3R2Z1m0y/shot1.png">

+Now we've handled the basics of creating a layout and template.
+In the next chapter we're going to build upon this concept by adding some structure and navigation to our site.